-Children's Books.
-In was an excellent idea to bring out a collection of Grimm's Household Stories in shilling parts, each part complete in itself; and Messrs.
-Addey and Co. have added to the attractiveness of their publication some humorous illustrations by
+IT was an excellent idea to bring out a collection of Grimm's Household Stories in shilling parts, each part complete in itself; and Messrs.
+Addey and Co. have added to the attractiveness of their publication some humorous illustrations by Welmert.

-Welmert.
 The translation is new and good; the stories are delightful.

-The Picture Pleasure Book seems a mode of using up old plates in a new form; children, however, are very glad to linger over these books; a more interesting work is that magazine for children, The Charm, which, besides its pictures, contains stories and useful information.
+The Picture Pleasure Book seems a mode of using up old plates in a new form; children, however, are very glad to linger over these books; a more interesting work is that magazine for children, The Charm, which, besides its pictures, contains stories and stories and useful information.

-The Two Books of Francis Bacon: of the Proficience and Advancement of Learning, J. W. Parker and Son.
-Divine and Human.
+The Two Books of Francis Bacon: of the Proficience and Advancement of Learning, Divine and Human.

+J. W. Parker and Son.